tawnydev/flask-getting-started/README.md

+## Requirements
+- Python 3.6+
+- Flask library

-<h2>To start the application</h2>
+## To start the application
-- Go under /venv/Scripts and run activate.bat
 - Go to the root of the project
+- py -3 -m venv venv
+- go under venv/Scripts
+- run activate script
+- come back to the root of the project
 - set FLASK_APP=hello
 - <b>flask run</b>